A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 You can also “Require Question” to have users enter a question before the chat starts and “Require Identity” to ask for a users name and email before they can begin.
 Without this option, users can start chats anonymously.
 You can also add a special “Offline Form” if you want to add a special greeting for when no agents are logged in.

 Lastly, in the “Settings” tab you can tweak some global settings.
 You can change the language of your chat window, and turn on and off sounds.
 And if you’d like to remove the Widget altogether, simply check the “Turn Off Chat Widget” box.

 Once you save your settings, changes will take place on your site immediately.
 You can visit the front-end of your site to see your changes in action.
 You will see a small prompt to chat in the bottom right or bottom left of your site, which will open up a chat window prompting you for more information.
-If a user initiates a chat, then online agents logged into Zopim will be notified, and any of them can claim it and start responding within the Zopim dashboard.
-The Zopim chat form is responsive, and will work on all mobile devices.
+If a user initiates a chat, then online agents logged into Zopim will be notified, and any of them can claim it and start responding to the Zopim dashboard.
+The Zopim chat form is responsive and will work on all mobile devices.
 There’s not much for you to do but set it up, and activate it on your site.

 Costs, Caveats, Etc.

 Though the Zopim service has a free plan, you need to sign up for a paid plan to have multiple agents responding to chats.
 The plugin is free to install and use, and frequently updated.
 If you are looking to get help with the plugin, you can post to the plugin’s support forums, or contact Zopim directly.